Symphony (n): sounding together.

 I could suggest that while some have been helped by this partial image of Jesus, many others have been encouraged by it to continue along with a very subjective view of Christian teaching.
 While there are a number of factors that have led to the current state of Christianity in the west, it should be deeply concerning that the fastest growing group of people in the United States are the “unaffiliated”?
 These people say they do not identify with any Christian statements of faith, but make up their own spirituality as they go along.
 They may hop from one non-denominational Christian Church to another until they find one that they ‘feel’ most appeals to them.

-I would suggest that what is needed is not a ‘mere Christianity’ but ‘total Christianity’.
+I would suggest that what is needed is not a ‘mere Christianity’ but ‘total Christianity’, which I argue is Catholic Christianity.
 People need to encounter Christ in the fullness of the faith that is proclaimed and lived in the Catholic Church.
 Former Anglican and now Catholic priest, Dwight Longenecker, makes this very case in a book he has written which is a direct response to Lewis’ famous work.
 It is titled: “More Christianity: Finding the Fullness of the Faith”.
-This is what I am meaning when I say that Jesus wants to give us EVERYTHING!
-He wants us to have a life that is in full communion and receives the full symphony of the faith.

 The above clip shows us a man who spent a large part of his adult life as a high school orchestra conductor and music teacher.
 His great dream was to be a composer of great musical works.
 But, throughout the course of his life, he had to lay down his dream and take on the ‘job’ of a teacher to help support his wife, child and mortgage.
 He has a sense that in some way his life was a failure and that his greatest dreams were left unfulfilled.
 He discovers at the end of his teaching career that the things he was willing to lay down brought transformation to all the lives he helped along the way.
 This movie reference is not a perfect analogy to the point I am going to make.
 This story allows the man to complete his master composition and then conduct it.
 So, the very thing he thought he lost was given back to him, but now with deeper significance and fulfillment.